Pehlevan-Group/incontext-asymptotics-experiments/README.md

 The output should include a CUDA device.
 If it only shows `CpuDevice`, then JAX installed but is not using the GPU.

-The default GPU setup uses `jax[cuda12]`, which requires an NVIDIA driver version of at least 525.
-The CUDA 13 setup uses `jax[cuda13]`, which requires driver version at least 580.
-On clusters, create the environment where internet access is available, then run the JAX device check on an allocated GPU node.
-Avoid loading old CUDA or cuDNN modules unless necessary, since the JAX CUDA wheels include their own CUDA/cuDNN libraries and older cluster modules can conflict through `LD_LIBRARY_PATH`.

 ## Citation

 If you use this code, please cite the paper: